 Ricki Gidoomal serves as Chief of Staff of Whole Word Institute and as Senior Associate of Communications for the International Orality Network.

 He produced the Master Storyteller film trilogy that accompanies this content.
 He holds an MA in Russian & Linguistics from the University of Oxford, with specialization in Ancient Dialect and Second Language Acquisition.

 Ricki also facilitates the Lausanne Younger Leaders Generation (YLGen) Orality Interest Group and serves on the Lausanne Technology Issues Network.
 Ricki grew up in the United Kingdom and currently lives in Israel with his family.

-Psalm Araujo works as Creative Director of Communications and Special Projects of 4.2.20 Foundation.
+Psalm Araujo works as Creative Director of Communications and Special Projects of Whole Word Institute.

 She directed the Master Storyteller short film trilogy, all filmed in Israel.
 She holds a degree in Interdisciplinary Studies from Wheaton College, combining Film, Media, Communication & Culture, with additional studies at Hebrew University.

 She has experience in music, acting and directing both in theatre and film in Hong Kong, Israel, and the United Kingdom.
 She is also a singer song-writer with two albums, Story and Waking up the Storm.
 Psalm grew up between Israel and Richmond, Virginia, and currently travels between the two with her husband.